 Gillian Allnutt Readings

-Gillian Allnutt's tenth collection Lode is published by Bloodaxe Books in May 2025.
-It will be launched with a number of readings around North-East England, where Gillian Allnutt has lived for the past thirty years.
+Lode was launched with in-person readings around North-East England, where Gillian Allnutt has lived for the past thirty years.
+Her reading at Berwick Literary Festival was filmed - see video below.

 The lode in Gillian Allnutt’s title picks up on two of the many meanings of the word.
 A lode can be a course, a way, a journey; also a road, a lane.
 Her collection traces a journey through time, the time of her own life and of our lives, since the Second World War.
 Lode also means guidance, here the guidance afforded by the continuity and relative stability – economic, cultural, spiritual – of Britain’s postwar years, the setting of the first part of the book.